ValorNaram/fosmbot/README.md

 ## Further information

 Ping [@valornaram](https://t.me/valornaram) for questions or to ask him to unlock the Bot for your group.
-The Bot only works for explicityl unlocked groups.
+The Bot only works for explicitly unlocked groups.